eXascaleInfolab/clubmark/README.md

 ## Dependencies
+### Overview
+There are some prerequisites related to the Operational System Environment, dependencies for the benchmarking itself and for each of the executing algorithms.
+Target OS is Ubuntu 16.04 x64, other OSes also can be used to run the benchmark itself, but there might be issues with the evaluation algorithms and evaluation utilities builds.

+Full list of dependencies for execution:
+- Required for the clustering algorithms:
+  - GANXiS:
+  $ sudo apt-get install openjdk-8-jre

+  - ...
+  pypy

+- Required for the evaluation applications:
+  - gecmi:
+  $ sudo sudo apt-get install libboost-program-options1.58.0 libtbb2

+Full list of dependencies for build and execution:
+  - Required for the clustering algorithms:
+    - GANXiS:
+    $ sudo apt-get install openjdk-8-jdk

+  - Required for the evaluation applications:
+    - gecmi:
+    $ sudo sudo apt-get install libboost-program-options1.58-dev libtbb-dev

+  - Required for the debugging:
+    $ sudo apt install gdb

 ### Prerequisites
 Be sure that the operational system allows to work with lots of opened files:
-- Max number of the opened files in the system`$ sysctl fs.file-max` should be at least `1048576`
+- Max number of the opened files in the system`$ sysctl fs.file-max` should be large enough, the recommended value is `1048576`.
 - Max number of the opened files per a process`$ ulimit -n` should be at least `4096`, may be higher depending on the evaluating datasets and algorithms.
+The recommended value is `65536`.

 To setup `fs.file-max` permanently in the system add the following line to the `/etc/sysctl.conf`:
 ```